Gail Wagner

 In my work, I challenge boundaries.
 Where is the line between plant and animal, beauty and ugliness, chaos and order?
 I am intriqued by how we, as humans, try to make sense of oppositional ideas, and I use imagery from the natural world to investigate.

-Furthermore, I use contrasting styles to subvert an absolutist approach to classifying and categorizing.
+In addition, I use contrasting styles to subvert an absolutist approach to classifying and categorizing.
 Chaotic areas are juxtaposed against pattern and order.
 Drips, water marks, and other chance-driven effects underlie controlled line drawings.
+Light-hearted comic book shapes balance with “scientific” symbols.
 Flatness/space, realism/abstraction, and symbols/volumes are other combinations I frequently use.
 No single style or point-of-view dominates.